 Learn More: Difference between Sensory and Motor Neuron

 Diagram Of Neuron with Labels

-The neuron is an individual specialized cell, which is also known as the nerve cell A group of neurons form a nerve.
+The neuron is a specialized and individual cell, which is also known as the nerve cell.
+A group of neurons forms a nerve.

 Dendrites–A branch-like structure that functions by receiving messages from other neurons and allow the transmission of messages to the cell body.